-You must file an amended 2020 tax return if:
+You must file an amended 2021 tax return if:

-- (1) You made an error or received additional information after you filed your original 2020 North Carolina state income tax return. - (2) You need to report a net operating loss carryback. - (3) The Internal Revenue Service made changes to your 2020 federal return.
+- (1) You made an error or received additional information after you filed your original 2021 North Carolina state income tax return. - (2) You need to report a net operating loss carryback. - (3) The Internal Revenue Service made changes to your 2021 federal return.
 You must report the changes to the state by filing an amended return within six months from the date you receive a report from the IRS.
 If you do not amend your state return to reflect the federal changes and the Department receives a report from the Internal Revenue Service, an assessment may be made by the Department within three years from the date of receipt of the report.
-You also forfeit your right to any refund, which might have been due because of the federal changes. - (4) You voluntarily filed an amended 2020 federal income tax return with the Internal Revenue Service and the return contains adjustments that increase the amount of your state tax payable.
+You also forfeit your right to any refund, which might have been due because of the federal changes. - (4) You voluntarily filed an amended 2021 federal income tax return with the Internal Revenue Service and the return contains adjustments that increase the amount of your state tax payable.
 The North Carolina amended return must be filed within six months of filing the federal amended return.
 If you file the North Carolina amended return within the time required by law, the period for the Department to propose an assessment against you for any tax due is one year after the state amended return is filed or three years after the original return was filed or due to be filed, whichever is later.
-If you do not file the North Carolina amended return within the time period required by law, the period for the Department to propose an assessment against you for any assessment against you for any tax due is one year after the state amended return within the time period required by law, the period for the Department to propose an assessment against you for any tax due is three years after the date the federal amended return was filed with the Internal Revenue Service.
+If you do not file the North Carolina amended return within the time period required by law, the period for the Department to propose an assessment against you for any tax due is three years after the date the federal amended return was filed with the Internal Revenue Service.
 Note: If you voluntarily file an amended federal return with the Internal Revenue Service and the return contains adjustments that decrease the amount of your state tax payable, the state amended return must be filed within the general statute of limitations for refunds.
 The general statute of limitations for obtaining a refund of an overpayment is the later of the following: (1) three years after the due date of the return, or (2) two years after the payment of the tax.
 If a valid extension is filed, a refund claimed on an amended return may be filed within three years from the extended due date.